vincentarelbundock/marginaleffects/README.md

 # Benchmarks

-Here are a couple naive benchmarks to compare the speed of computation with the `marginsxp` and `margins` packages.
+Here are a couple naive benchmarks to compare the speed of computation with the `meffects` and `margins` packages.
 Since unit-level standard errors can be expensive to compute, we run the benchmarks with and without standard errors.